Breast and Cervical Cancer Control Navigation Program

 Women's Cancer Screening Program in Michigan

-Since 1991, the Michigan Department of Health and Human Services (MDHHS) has implemented a comprehensive Breast and Cervical Cancer Control Navigation Program (BCCCNP) through a multi-year grant from the U.S. Centers for Disease Control and Prevention (CDC).
+Since 1991, the Michigan Department of Health and Human Services (MDHHS) has implemented a comprehensive Breast and Cervical Cancer Control Navigation Program (BC3NP) through a multi-year grant from the U.S. Centers for Disease Control and Prevention (CDC).
 With these funds, low-income women now have access to life-saving cancer screening services and follow-up care, including cancer treatment if that should be needed.

 Who Is Eligible?

 The following information MUST be determined PRIOR to enrolling women in BC3NP